 To figure out the maximum allowances you should claim, use the IRS tax withholding calculator or one of the following worksheets on your W-4 or the IRS tax:

 - Personal Allowances Worksheet

 - Deductions, Adjustments and Additional Income Worksheet

-If you’re wondering how many allowances you should claim if you’re single and you have multiple jobs, or if you’re married and both you and your spouse work, complete the Two-Earners/Multiple Jobs Worksheet and claim all of the allowances on the highest paying job.
+If you’re wondering how many tax withholding allowances you should claim if you’re single and you have multiple jobs, or if you’re married and both you and your spouse work, complete the Two-Earners/Multiple Jobs Worksheet and claim all of the allowances on the highest-paying job.

 You don’t have to claim all of the allowances you’re entitled to, however, if you like receiving a large refund.
-The only downside to claiming too few allowances is that you’ll have too much withheld from your paychecks during the year.
+By claiming too few allowances, you’ll have too much withheld from your paychecks during the year.
 But, you’ll get that money back in the form of a larger tax refund when you file your return.

 When to File a New W-4

 You can file a new W-4 at any time to adjust your income tax withholding.
-Anytime you have a major life event or a significant change in your income, especially if you have additional income that isn’t subject to withholding, you should review your allowances.
-For example, if you get married or divorced, start a new job or side hustle, or sell some investments at a gain, make sure to revisit your withholdings.
+Whenever you have a major life event or a significant change in your income, especially if you have additional income that isn’t subject to withholding, you should review your allowances.
+For example, if you get married or divorced, start a new job or side hustle, make sure to revisit your withholdings.

 Click through to learn about the tax year dates you need to know.

 - These 15 Countries Pay More in Taxes Than Americans